by Jennifer Smith

 Learning a new language takes time and dedication.
 Once you do, being fluent in a second language offers numerous benefits and opportunities.
 Learning a second language is exciting and beneficial at all ages.
 It offers practical, intellectual and many aspirational benefits

-In today's world, there is over 7000 languages and learning at least one will help you in life massively.
+In today's world, there are over 7,000 languages, and learning at least one will help you in life massively.
 Although it has been proven that it is easier for children to learn a second language, it is certainly never too late to learn, and the benefits definitely reward the effort and dedication.

 Whatever your age, being bilingual certainly has its advantages, especially in today's global society.
 Here are the top benefits of learning a second language: